 At this writing Trump is in England being protected from what he has created in the world.
 All on his own Trump suffers with immense hubris and arrogance, a lack of empathy, a distorted vision of himself and the world.
 We see this.
 Many of us, we Americans, have organized to insure a shift in the balance of power.
 We wait with immense concern for the outcome of the Mueller investigation..

-Will all of those working to protect him who would find such a hypothesis insane even as they operate with their own bubble of insanity in ginning up the base, dividing the country, encircling someone who may well be a traitor to protect him from those nasty liberals, take to the streets if anyone in Congress mans up enough to initiate impeachment proceedings?
+Will all of those working to protect him, who would find such a hypothesis insane even as they operate with their own pathologies, dividing the country, encircling someone who may well be a traitor to protect him from those nasty liberals, take to the streets if anyone in Congress mans up enough to initiate impeachment proceedings?

 We are crouching on a ledge in a cave filling with monsoon water; many of us do not know how to swim–not through the Sargasso, not through sewage..